Johann Lukas Legrand: Later career

-He built schoolhouses and orphanages, and promoted the spread of the Bible through missionary societies.
+as he built schoolhouses, orphanages, and promoted the spread of the Bible through missionary societies.

 He let his sons run the manufacturing operation, which was largely a home industry.

 Johann Lukas Legrand died in Fouday on 4 October 1836.

 His son Daniel Legrand, who continued the ribbon factory, was also a philanthropist.

 Daniel promoted French legislation on child labor in factories, and inspired the later international laws for worker's protection.